okeeffed/cheat-sheets/GraphQL/GraphQL.md

 When adding a track using a component, we want to use a form a submit action to post that data.

+That being said, how can we create the mutation on the `onSubmit` event?